 The board of commissioners sets the property tax rate and adopts the county budget each year.
 The budget is adopted by way of an ordinance, which must be voted on by June 30.
 By law, a county budget must be balanced, and counties are required to maintain a fund balance or savings account equal to 8 percent of their budget.
 Each year, department heads must submit their budgets to the county manager who, with his staff, will review/make changes and submit them to the commissioners for review and a final county budget.
 The board also establishes county policies by adopting resolutions and local laws known as ordinances.

 Counties receive funding from several sources, but property taxes provide the bulk of the revenue.
 In Craven County, property tax accounts for about 43 percent of the annual revenue.
 Craven County Tax Rates

 Counties do not have the authority to implement new taxes or increase existing taxes, other than property taxes which they can adjust at any time.
 The North Carolina Constitution requires that all property be assessed at its fair market value and requires counties to re-assess property values every 8 years.
 (Counties have the option to re-assess more frequently.)

 Local sales taxes are another important source of revenue and provide about 20 percent of Craven County revenue.
 The county shares the sales taxes with all the municipalities within its bounties and the state government.
-Charges for certain services, such as building permits, copies at the register of deeds, fire protection and various tests at the health department, account for 15 percent of the county's revenue.
+Charges for certain services, such as building permits, copies at the registrar of deeds, fire protection and various tests at the health department account for 15 percent of the county's revenue.
 The balance mostly comes from the state or federal government in the form of pass-through or grant money to furnish services mandated by those governments.